golang/go/gopls/README.md

 try not to break older versions, we do not prioritize issues only affecting legacy Go releases (3 or 4 releases ago).

+### Setting up your workspace

+`gopls` supports both Go module and GOPATH modes, but if you are working with multiple modules or uncommon project layouts, you will need to specifically configure your workspace.
+See the [Workspace document](doc/workspace.md) for information on supported workspace layouts.

 ## Configuration

 You can configure `gopls` to change your editor experience or view additional